therealchjones/mffer/docs/Development.md

 | ---- | ---------------- | ------- |
 | None |                  |         |

-If you adapt some of the `mffer` code and want to contribute it _back_ into `mffer`, it should be similarly released into the public domain.
+If you adapt some of the mffer code and want to contribute it _back_ into mffer, it should be similarly released into the public domain.
 In addition, contributing code to the project from other sources requires careful examination of the licensing of those sources, and contributing original code requires developers to specifically note the license (or release) under which their code